Our office will close at 4:30pm on Friday 20th December and reopen Thursday 2nd January 9am.

 Overall, a cost-effective solution was found for what could have been a very costly problem.

-The London business was provided with high-performing windows that have a U-value of 1.4, double glazing, and PAS 24 (secure by design standard) in the residential section of the building.
+The London business was provided with high-performing timber windows that have a U-value of 1.4, double glazing, and PAS 24 (secure by design standard) in the residential section of the building.
 These windows are indistinguishable from the remaining original windows.